abeebyekeen/CHAPERONg/README.md

 > This step requires an internet connection and could take a while to complete depending on the stength of your connection.
 So, relax and give it time.

-> For potential error troubleshooting, see the [installation page](https://abeebyekeen.com/chaperong-online-documentation/#installation) of the [CHAPERON*g* documentation](https://abeebyekeen.com/chaperong-online-documentation/).
+> In case of errors, see the [installation page](https://abeebyekeen.com/chaperong-online-documentation/#installation) of the [CHAPERON*g* documentation](https://abeebyekeen.com/chaperong-online-documentation/) for guides on troubleshooting.

 You should see a message indicating that the `chaperong` environment has been set up successfully.